 Sisters Leadership Development Initiative

-We educate African sisters, improving their ability to impact communities.
+We educate African Sisters, improving their ability to impact communities.

 The impact they are making in communities across Africa is both admirable and heroic.
-At ASEC, we've learned that if you give a sister the tools to succeed, she's going to change the world.
+At ASEC, we've learned that if you give a Sister the tools to succeed, she's going to change the world.

 How educated sisters are making an impact